vajkke/Foqused/README.md

 # Foqused

 My first bigger project.
-It's not finished yet though.
+It was a fun weekend.

 ## What have I learned from this project